khaors/geocompr/main.md

 - Image (co-)registration is the process of aligning one image with another (in terms of CRS, origin and resolution).
 Registration becomes necessary for images from the same scene but shot from different sensors or from different angles or at different points in time.

 In this section we will mainly deal with the co-registration (alignment) of images including a matching resolution, extent and origin.
-A matching projection is of course also required but has been already covered in section \@ref(reprojecting-raster-geometries).
+A matching projection is of course also required but is already covered in section \@ref(reprojecting-raster-geometries).
 Secondly, we will show how to convert raster images into the spatial vector model.

 ### Image co-registration (image alignment) {#raster-alignment}